trivia

 Figure 2: An example of seismic isolation brace

-This is called a vibration control brace, which works by absorbing seismic shaking by converting vibration energy into heat and other energy as the damper members deform, expand, and contract.
+These are called vibration control braces, which work by absorbing seismic shaking by converting vibration energy into heat and other forms of energy as the damper members deform, expand, and contract.
 Seismic dampers are often made of rubber, oil, or metal materials.

 Seismic Response Control Device Example #2: Mass Damper

-A different type of vibration control device from the vibration control damper described in (1) is called a dynamic mass damper (also called a dynamic vibration absorber).
-As shown in Figure 3, a mass damper is attached to the rooftop of a target structure, and the weight of the mass damper moves in the opposite direction to the horizontal vibration of the structure, thereby canceling and reducing the vibration of the structure.
+Mass dampers (also called dynamic vibration absorbers) are another type of vibration control device.
+As shown in Figure 3, a mass damper is attached to the roof of a structure and its weight moves in the opposite direction to the horizontal vibration of the structure, thereby counteracting and reducing the vibration of the structure.

 Figure 3: Mass Damper Image